Transport in Scotland: Scottish services

 Within Scotland, 94% of passenger service trains are operated by ScotRail, with the remaining 6% being cross border.
 Up until 2005, services within the former Strathclyde Regional Council area were provided by SPT in partnership with British Rail and after the Privatisation of British Rail the ScotRail franchise holder.
 However after the implementation of the Transport (Scotland) Act 2005, SPT is no longer involved in the running of the rail network.

-History of Scottish railways

-The first railway in Scotland was the Monkland and Kirkintilloch Railway, opened in 1826.
-The first passenger railway was the Kilmarnock & Troon Railway.
-The first railways in Scotland were operated using horse traction.
-By 1850, Scotland's major cities were linked to each other and to the rest of the British railway network.
-The second half of the nineteenth century saw a rapid expansion of the network, and by 1900; virtually every town with a population greater than 2,000 on the Scottish mainland had a railway station.
-At the same time, trains became more comfortable, faster and more frequent whilst the cost of travel declined relative to wages.